vatsaashwin/CapnShare/README.md

 If you are someone who would be interested to use this system or would like to help build it, contact me for further details.

 Tech/tools/versions: Ruby 2.5.0 Rails 5.2.2 DB: SQLite Desployment Server: Heroku

+Please Use Schema Load for DB Creation as I have hard reset it rake db:schema:load